vegaprotocol/specs/protocol/0068-VCBS-validators_chosen_by_stake.md

 Basic vega chain liveness criteria is covered in their [performance score](./0064-VALP-validator_performance_based_rewards.md).

 ## Verifying Ethereum (and later other chain) integration
-1) They will be the first node to forward a subsequently accepted ethereum event at least `validator.minimumEthereumEventsForNewValidator` with a default of `3`.
+1) They will be the first node to forward a subsequently accepted ethereum event at least `network.validators.minimumEthereumEventsForNewValidator` with a default of `3`.
-1) They are the first one to vote for any ethereum event at least `validator.minimumEthereumEventsForNewValidator` times.
+1) They are the first one to vote for any ethereum event at least `network.validators.minimumEthereumEventsForNewValidator` times.

 ## Multisig updates (and multisig weight updates if those are used)